Apochrosi/Modding-Requests/README.md

 32 - Reset/replace/remove ascension perks event command

-Give us a command that can be used to either remove specific ascension perks, replace a specific ascension perk with another or remove all of an empires perks.
+Give us a command that can be used in events to either remove specific ascension perks, replace a specific ascension perk with another or remove all of an empires perks.
 If for example the second ascension perk is removed through an event and not replaced by the same event make the third chosen ascension perk take its place.
 In other words if one an ascension perk goes missin make it so that the ones right after fall back to take the missing perk before it its place.

 33 - Reset/replace/remove traditions event command

-Give us a command that can be used to either remove specific traditions perks.
+Give us a command that can be used in events to either remove specific traditions perks.